 Honors courses are different from most undergraduate offerings both in content and in the way they are taught.
-Honors courses include a heavy emphasis on theory and/or address complex issues.
+Honors courses include deeper emphasis on theory and/or on addressing complex issues.
 The assigned readings are normally scholarly works, both books and articles, rather than textbooks.
-Class time is devoted to discussions designed to give students the opportunity for independent interpretation and analysis.
+Class time is devoted to discussions designed to give students the opportunity for critical thinking and analysis.
 The emphasis is on written papers or projects, not standardized testing.
-Assignments are constructed to accommodate individual student interests and concerns.
-Students in the University Honors Program are invited to embark on more challenging and creative assignments, to be less dependent upon the assistance of their instructors in understanding assigned readings, and to function at a more advanced stage of critical analysis.
+Assignments are constructed to accommodate individual student interests and intellectual concerns.
+Students in the University Honors Program often embark on more challenging and creative assignments, are less dependent upon the assistance of their instructors in understanding assigned readings, and to function at a more advanced stage of critical analysis.

-3. Thesis/Project
+3. Thesis/Creative Project

-The thesis/project is intended to provide the opportunity for personal intellectual growth.
-It can take the form of original research or creative effort, or it can incorporate study abroad, community-based learning, or an internship component.
+The thesis/creative project is intended to provide the opportunity for personal intellectual growth.
+It can take the form of original research or creative effort, and it may incorporate study abroad, community-based learning, or an internship component.
 It can also be a project that is demonstrated, performed, or exhibited.
 Accordingly, the form that the research preparation (UHP 496) and writing or demonstration or performance or exhibition (UHP 498) may take will vary with the student.
 The end product may be a scholarly paper, a performance, or an exhibition.
-A performance or an exhibition must be accompanied by a reflective written component.
-The director of the University Honors Program will determine the appropriate format for the thesis/project in consultation with the faculty member supervising the student's work.
+A creative project must be accompanied by a reflective written component that speaks to its formation, artistic and other considerations, as well as lessons learned through the creative process.
+The Director of the University Honors Program will determine the appropriate format for the thesis/creative project in consultation with the faculty member supervising the student's work.